odoo/documentation/content/developer/howtos.rst

       :target: howtos/javascript_client_action

       Learn how to create client actions in the Odoo JavaScript web framework.

+   .. card:: Create a standalone Owl application
+      :target: howtos/standalone_owl_application

+      Learn how to create a public-facing Owl application outside of the web client using a controller and the Odoo JavaScript framework.

    .. card:: Web services
       :target: howtos/web_services